MicrosoftDocs/patterns-practices/patterns-practices/reference/iactiveaware-interface-mspp.md

 ## Syntax

-<span id="syntaxToggle"></span>public interface IActiveAwarePublic Interface IActiveAware
+public interface IActiveAwarePublic Interface IActiveAware

 See Also
 --------